tadaimatrpg/callofcthulhu/README.md

 Chaosium [Fan-Use and Licensing](https://www.chaosium.com/fan-use-and-licensing-q-a/).
 (The data used is limited to Free Quick-Start.)
 This is a game to be played with a rulebook in hand.
+:November 2, 2021
+The release of this system is over.

 # License Notice
 This project uses trademarks and/or copyrights owned by Chaosium Inc/Moon Design Publications LLC,